-To install from a single installer file or install one of CrossOver's automatic packages, click on the Configure \rightarrow Install Software... menu.
-Then select the name of the package from the list provided.
-If the program you want to install is not specifically named, select Other Application.
+To install downloadable applications or applications for which you already have the installer file, click on the Configure \rightarrow Install Software... menu.
+Then select the application in the list.
+If it is not in the list, select Other Application.
 Then follow the steps provided by the CrossOver Software Installer.